zubanls/zuban-docs/index.md

 ZubanLS passes over 90% of Mypy’s relevant test suite and offers comprehensive support for the Python type system, including:

-- TypeVar / TypeVarTuple / ParamSpec support
-- `TypedDict` / `NamedTuple` / `Enum` / `Dataclasses` / `dataclass_transform` support
-- Overloads / Protocols / NewType
-- Support for the Python 3.13 syntax including type parameter syntax

-A few things are currently not yet implemented:

-- The match statement may result in names being assigned the type Any.
-- Function bodies using bounded TypeVar definitions (e.g., `TypeVar("T", str, bytes)`) are not currently type-checked.
-This limitation is unlikely to affect most users.
-- Unused `# type: ignore` comments are not yet reported.
-- General plugin support is not planned; however, targeted plugins for popular libraries, such as Django, will be provided.

 ## Chapters